ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 prompt approves or rejects the entire group.

 The proposed name removes the redundant artist and uses a track-number
-underscore: `02_Da da dance (feat Tak Matsumoto).flac`.
+underscore: `02_Da Da Dance (feat Tak Matsumoto).flac`.
 Albums with fewer than ten distinct track numbers drop the leading zero (`2_Title.flac`); albums with ten or more retain two digits (`02_Title.flac`).
-Underscores inside the title become spaces, repeated whitespace is collapsed, and `feat.` is normalized to `feat` without the period.
-The same basename is used for matching sidecars.
+Underscores inside the title become spaces, ordinary title words are capitalized, accepted all-caps/mixed case words are preserved, repeated whitespace is collapsed, and `feat.` is normalized to `feat` without the period.
+The same basename is used for matching sidecars and timestamped `.bak...replaced-by-chatgpt.bak` descendants.
+The Before/After table uses only the width its contents require and wraps only when that natural width would exceed the live console viewport.

 Approval preflights every source and destination before moving the first file.
 Any collision aborts the whole group unchanged.
 Local M3U/M3U8 references are